Fund Recycling Moves the Needle for Both LPs and GPs. Here’s How.

 Click here to access our downloadable recycling model.
 The inputs (fund size, fee, fund life, carry, and return on investable capital) can be adjusted to test how gross and net returns are impacted based on the various levers.

-This article is for informational purposes only.
+Disclaimer: This article is for informational purposes only.
 It is not an advertisement, and it is not intended to provide advice or services of any kind, and does not constitute an offer to buy or sell, nor a solicitation of any offer to buy or sell, any security or other financial instrument in any fund sponsored by Sapphire Ventures, LLC (“Sapphire”).
 The information contained herein is not an investment recommendation, and may not be relied on in any manner as, legal, tax, or investment advice.
 While Sapphire has used reasonable efforts to present observations from analysis using the internal model presented, Sapphire makes no representations or warranties as to the accuracy, reliability, or completeness of observations presented within this document, analysis, or the model itself.
 All metrics presented are derived from internal use of the model only, whereby no outside sources were used in compiling the index.
 Metrics and observations presented must be considered academic and hypothetical in nature and are in no way guaranteed in actual practice.
 Such observations are subject to change at any point and do not in any way represent official statements by Sapphire.
 No guarantee of investment performance is being provided and no inference to the contrary should be made.
 Past performance is not indicative of future results.